starknet-io/SNIPs/SNIPS/snip-75.md

 - Upgrades on the core Starknet smart-contracts should now be delayed by 7-days.
     - Every major upgrade should be approved by the Starknet Security Council with a super-majority vote.
     - The Starknet Security Council can reduce this time to zero, with a super-majority vote.
-- Upgrades on the core Starknet smart-contracts should be approved by the Security Council, and can be submitted for an approval vote up to 3 months prior to being added on-chain.
-The on-chain approval vote triggers the 7-day time-delay on the specific upgrade.
+- Upgrades on the core Starknet smart-contracts should be approved by the Security Council off-chain, and can be submitted for an approval vote up to 3 months prior to being added on-chain.
+Upgrades on the core Starknet smart-contracts can be vetoed by the Starknet Security Council.

 #### Implementation